 Reflecting on my tutor feedback

-Anyway, my tutor feedback for A1.
-There was a feeling of ambivalence that came across in the work which he mentioned it would be good to return to.
-The idea that I was looking at this area I find myself in without trying to be a part of it.
+There was a feeling of ambivalence that came across in the work which he mentioned it would be good to return to; I do have mixed feelings about being here in Dorset.
+Also he idea that I was looking at this area I find myself in without trying to be a part of it.
 The main theme he picked up on was ‘home’, and he suggested that I should reflect on this theme to make updates.
 There was this idea of it being about becoming part of an environment / place / area whether national, local or domestic.
 He also suggested I map out themes and sub-themes for myself and look at the work of Martin Parr, Si Barber, Simon Roberts and Val Williams.
 I followed up all of these as suggested, but perhaps at the time wasn’t able to make as much use out of that initial research as I feel I can now.